Morning Mirror Meditation: A 5-Minute Practice to Boost Self-Acceptance and Daily Focus

 Discover how a simple 5-minute mirror meditation each morning can deepen self-awareness, boost self-acceptance, and sharpen focus throughout your day with a science-backed three-step guide.

-Gazing into your own eyes in a mirror simultaneously activates several key brain regions.
-The medial prefrontal cortex (mPFC), central to self-referential processing—how we think about who we are—becomes highly engaged.
-Normally, when we look in the mirror, we slip into evaluation mode without realizing it.
-Thoughts like "I look tired" or "That wrinkle is getting worse" arise automatically because the default mode network (DMN) is running familiar self-critical patterns.
+When you look into your own eyes in a mirror, you activate multiple brain regions simultaneously.
+The medial prefrontal cortex (mPFC), which plays a central role in self-referential processing—how we construct our sense of identity—becomes highly engaged.
+Ordinarily, when we catch our reflection, we unconsciously slip into evaluation mode.
+Thoughts like "I look tired" or "That wrinkle is getting worse" fire automatically because the default mode network (DMN) is running well-worn self-critical loops.

 A Three-Step Morning Mirror Meditation Guide